accelero-cloud/appkernel/docs/index.rst

 What is Appkernel?
 ------------------
-A beautiful python framework "safe for human consumption", enabling to deliver a REST based micro-services from zero to production within minutes (no kidding: literally within minutes).
+A super-easy microservice and API framework, which enables API development from zero to production within minutes (no kidding: literally within minutes).

-It is powered by Flask and it offers native support for MongoDB repositories.
+**It provides data serialisation, transformation, validation, security, ORM, RPC and service mash functions out of the box** ([check out the roadmap for more details](docs/roadmap.md)).

-The codebase is thoroughly tested under Python 3.6 (Python 2.7 support was dropped somewhere on the road).
+The codebase is thoroughly tested under Python 3.7 (Python 2.7 support was dropped somewhere on the road).

 Read the docs :)